ibm-cloud-docs/discovery/building.md

 In the preceding example, you could query the `joy` Emotion by accessing `enriched_text.emotion.document.emotion.joy`

 Emotion Analysis analyzes your text and calculates a score for each emotion (anger, disgust, fear, joy, sadness) on a scale of `0.0` to `1.0`.
-If the score of any emotion is `0.5` or higher, then that emotion has been detected (the higher the score above `0.5`, the higher the relevance).
+If the score of any emotion is `0.5` or higher, then that emotion is detected.
+The higher the score above `0.5`, the higher the relevance.
 In the snippet shown, `joy` has a score above 0.5, so {{site.data.keyword.watson}} detected joy.

 Emotion Analysis is supported in English only.
 {: note}